-Angeles City in Pampanga is home to some top Sisig restaurants.
-Aling Lucing’s and Mila’s Tokwa’t Baboy are just 2 of many.
+Angeles City in Pampanga is home to some top Sisig restaurants like Aling Lucing’s and Mila’s Tokwa’t Baboy.
 The former’s popular for being the home of the modern-day version of the dish.

 The latter is famous for creating a twist on the classic favorite.
 The pig’s head is deep-fried rather than grilled, making it crunchier that the traditional method.

 Guava sour soup

 Similar to the sour soup we tried at Bulay Dako, this Pampanga dish uses native guava as well as tamarind.